jengalas/bwaf-bbw/about/boardandstaff.md

       delivery challenges with multilayered stakeholder groups, successfully leveraging programs to promote vitality, equity and community in the private sector and public realm.
+  - title: Melissa Burton, Ph.D.
+    title_role: Treasurer
+    image: "/v1610937147/2017_Burton_Melissa_01_980x780_aev98l.jpg"
+    description: Melissa Burton is a Principal with Arup and currently serves as the Consulting Practice Leader for Canada.
+She oversees a variety of work for Arup in the consulting practice from early stage advisory through specialty technical consulting work to complex design studies.
+In her role she brings together teams of engineers and consultants with a breadth and depth of skills and experience to enable them to collaborate with clients and develop creative, robust solutions to realize her client’s visions.
+Melissa started her career looking at how the wind climate affects the buildings we design, and how the consequential reaction of the buildings affects the people that occupy them.
+Her technical expertise extends to beyond code approaches using advanced analytical tools to quantify and reduce design risk from wind loading.
   - title: Erleen Hatfield, PE, AIA
     title_role: Trustee
     image: "/v1618333098/2019_Hatfield_Headshot-use_this_one_l0xibt.jpg"